danerwilliams/danewilliams.me/content/posts/my-experience-interning-at-qualtrics.md

 ![seattle_view](/images/seattle_view.jpg)

-Ultimately, in the process of building this feature I learned all about working in a large codebase with many contributors and how to effectively maintain it, while also improving my full stack development skills.
+Ultimately, in the process of building my feature I learned all about working in a large codebase with many contributors and how to effectively maintain it, while also improving my full stack development skills.
 From writing automated tests, to improving the readability of my code, I got tons of valuable feedback from the other members of the team on every merge request I submitted this summer and I am much stronger developer as a result.

 My code is currently in our production codebase and is hidden from external users with our feature flipper.